What is Doxxing and what can victims do

 There are some things you can do to take preventive measures to reduce the chance of someone exposing your personal information publicly.

-1. Protect your personal information by being careful with who you share you information on the internet.
+- Protect your personal information by being careful with who you share your information on the internet.
 Limit disclosing personal details about yourself on social media, forums, and other internet spaces.

 Hiring Cyber Investigators to Identify Internet Trolls